SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 ![](./pngs/SendQuoteMarket.drawio.png)

-    **Figure 4: hedger action after send Intent market**
+    **Figure 4: hedger action after send Intent(market) **

 Market requests are similar to Limit ones.
 However, there are two differences in the actions taken by the hedger for this type of Intent.
-Firstly, hedgers must check the deadline of the Intent to determine if there is enough time to open a position.
+Firstly, hedgers must check the deadline of the Intent to determine if there is enough time to open a hedging position.
 Secondly, they can call "LockAndOpen" and "AllocateLockAndOpen" instead of "Lock" and "AllocateAndLock".

 ### 2.3.
 Opening the position

 After the steps mentioned, the hedger should call the 'openPosition' function with the specified parameters:

 1. quoteId: The ID of the pending Intent that the hedger wants to fill.
 2. fillAmount: The hedger has the option to open only a fraction of the specified Intent amount.
-Whatever quantity remains unfilled will be egistered as a new intent in the system.
+Whatever quantity remains unfilled will be reposted as a new intent in the system.
 3. openedPrice: The average fill price for the Intent which should not exceed the price specified by the user.
 The Unrealized Profit and Loss (UPNL) are determined based on this price.
-4. Oracle Signature for Both Parties' UPNL: This signature is essential to evaluate the financial robustness of both parties after contract execution.
+4. Oracle Signature for Both Parties' UPNL: This signature is essential to evaluate the solvency of both parties after contract execution.
 The contract strictly forbids hedgers from initiating a position if it would lead to the liquidation of either party.
 Consequently, hedgers must carefully track the solvency ratio of parties with whom they have pending positions.
-If a pending inent appears to be no longer sustainable, they should immediately cease the related processes to avoid further losses.
+If a pending inent appears to be no longer economically sustainable for any party, they should immediately cease the related processes to avoid further losses.

 ### 2.4.
 Death of intent before becoming a position

-The intent can get expired or cancelled before turning into a position.
+An intent can become expired or cancelled before turning into a position.

 #### 2.4.1.
 Expiration

-Each intent is assigned an expiration time.
-For limit orders, the expiration time is automatically set to infinity by the front-end.
-If the hedger fails to open a position within this specified time frame, they will no longer be able to open it, and a third party or party A may choose to let the intent expire.
-If such a case happened the hedger must cancel its corresponding position on the broker side.
+Each intent has an expiration time assigned.
+For limit orders, the expiration time is automatically set to infinite during payload creation in the front-end (good practice for frontends).
+If the hedger fails to open a position within the specified time frame, they will no longer be able to open it, and a third party or partyA may choose to let the intent expire.
+If such a case happened the hedger should cancel its corresponding hedging position on the broker side to avoid being directionally exposed.

 #### 2.4.2.
 Cancellation

-If Party A decides to cancel a pending intent that is not locked by any hedger, the intent will be immediately canceled.
-However, if Party A chooses to cancel an already locked intent, the corresponding hedger is given a specific period, known as the "forced cancellation cooldown."
+If PartyA decides to cancel a pending intent that is not locked(claimed) by any hedger, the intent will be immediately canceled.
+However, if PartyA chooses to cancel an already locked intent, the corresponding hedger is given a specific period, known as the "forced cancellation cooldown."
 During this time, the hedger must either accept the cancellation request or proceed with executing the intent, converting it into a position.
 The diagram below outlines the actions a hedger should take upon receiving a cancellation request for a previously locked intent.

 ![](./pngs/CancelIntent.drawio.png)